Table of Contents

 For example, if you used Alaska miles to book this route (DXB>LAX), it would cost you a whopping 150,000 miles per person one-way!
 That’s 300,000 total for 2 people…ouch.

-Now, there’s a much cheaper way of flying Emirates first class: by transferring SPG Starpoints to Japan Airlines Mileage Bank.
+Now, there’s a much cheaper way in miles of flying Emirates first class: by transferring SPG Starpoints to Japan Airlines Mileage Bank.
 They only require 100,000 JAL miles per person for this particular route, meaning for 2 people we needed just 200,000 JAL miles.
+Unfortunately, since November 2017, Japan Airlines has added surcharges to these awards of up to $1,716.

 Japan Airlines uses a distance-based award chart; the further you fly, the better the value!
 For example, you could fly New York > Milan > Dubai > Bangkok > Dubai > New York for 155,000 miles!
 (See our article to get more info on booking Emirates first class).